wp-plugins/advanced-uploader/readme.txt

 2. This screen shot is for the destination selection page

 == Changelog ==
+= 1.4 =
+* removed special character form pdf thumbnails in media libraray as it was causing errors
+* add heading above thumbnail selection
 = 1.3 =
 * updated upload script to allow large uploads from editor = 1.2 =